-3. Each: House shall keep a journal of its proceedings, and from time to time publish the same, exe cepting such parts as may in their judgment require secresy, and the yeas and nays of the members of either House, on any question, shall, at the desire of one-fifth of those present, be entered on the journal.
+3. Each House shall keep a journal of its proceedings, and from time to time publish the same, excepting such parts as may in their judgment require secresy, and the yeas and nays of the members of either House, on any question, shall, at the desire of and-fifth of those present, be entered on the journal.

 4. Neither House, during the session of Congress, shall, without the consent of the other, adjourn for more than three days, nor to any other place than that in which the two Houses shall be sitting.

 Section 6.
-1. The Senators and Representatives shall receive a compensation for their services, to be ascertained by law, and paid out of the treasury of the Confederate States.
-They shall, in all cases, except treason and breach of the peace, be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same;

-and for any speech or debate in either House they shall not be questioned in any other place.
-2. No Senator or Representative shall, during the ime for which he was elected, be appointed to any civil office under the authority of the Confederate States, which shall have been created, or the emoluments whereof shall have been increased during such time; and no person holding any office under the Conledetate States shall be a member of either House duing his continuance in office.
-But Congress may, by law, grant to the principal officer in each of the Executive Departments a seat upon the floor of either House, with the privilege of discussing any measures appertaning to his department.

-Section 7.
-1. All bills for raising revenue shall originate in the House of Representatives: but the Senate may propose or concur, with amendments as on other bills.
+1. The Senators and Representatives shall receive in consequence of appropriations made by law; and a a compensation for their services, to be ascertained by law; and paid out of the treasury of the Confederate States.
+They shall, in all cases, except treason and breach of the peace, be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same; and for any speech or debate in either House they shall not be questioned in any other place.
+2. No Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the authority of the Confederate States, which shall have been created, or the emoluments whereof shall have been increased during such time and no person holding any office under the Confederate States shall be a member of either House during his continuance in office.
+But Congress may, by law, grant to the principal officer in each of the Excounce Departments a seat upon, the floor of either House, with the privilege of discussing any measures appertaning to his department.
+1. All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose or concur with amendments as on other bills.